anisarif/HomeAutomation/README.md

 ### Frontend

-To run the tests, navigate to the frontend directory
+To run the tests, navigate to the frontend directory and run `npm test`